-On May 9, 2016, the two students painted an anti-government message on the statue of Haydar Aliyev, the former President of Azerbaijan and the father of current president Ilham Aliyev.
-That same day, they posted the photos of the graffiti on social media.
-The next day, both were kidnapped and taken to the police station where they were brutally tortured.
+On May 9, 2016, Bayram and Givas painted an anti-government message on the statue of Haydar Aliyev, the former President of Azerbaijan and the father of current president Ilham Aliyev.
+They posted photos of the graffiti on social media.
+The following day, both were kidnapped and taken to the police station, where they were brutally tortured.
 They were asked to publicly beg forgiveness and to confess to serious drug crimes.
-After they refused to admit guilt, drugs were planted at their apartments and they were then arrested on fabricated drug charges.
+After Bayram and Givas refused to plead guilty, police officers planted drugs at their apartments and subsequently arrested them on fabricated drug charges.
 In June 2017, Bayram went on a hunger strike to protest his imprisonment conditions.

-Baku Police Chief Mirgafar Seyidov, who tortured Bayram and Giyas in a police station, was included in list of candidates for targeted sanctions by United States in the framework of Global Magnitsky Act.
+Baku Police Chief Mirgafar Seyidov, who tortured Bayram and Giyas in a police station, was included in a list of candidates for targeted sanctions by the US under the Global Magnitsky Act, a 2016 law that sanctions foreign government officials for human rights violations.
 Amnesty International also highlighted their cases in its campaign for the release of political prisoners.